Nitrospira: General metabolism

 Nitrospira are capable of aerobic hydrogen oxidation and nitrite oxidation to obtain electrons, but high concentrations of nitrite have shown to inhibit their growth.
-The optimal temperature for nitrite oxidation and growth in Nitrospira moscoviensis is 39 °C (can range from 33-44 °C) at a pH range of 7.6-8.0 Despite being commonly classified as obligate chemolithotrophs, some are capable of mixotrophy.
+The optimal temperature for nitrite oxidation and growth in Nitrospira moscoviensis is 39 °C (can range from 33–44 °C) at a pH range of 7.6–8.0 Despite being commonly classified as obligate chemolithotrophs, some are capable of mixotrophy.
 For instance, under different environments, Nitrospira can choose to assimilate carbon by carbon fixation or by consuming organic molecules (glycerol, pyruvate, or formate).
-New studies also show that Nitrospira can use urea as a source of nutrient.
+New studies also show that Nitrospira can use urea as a source of nutrients.
 Urease encoded within their genome can break urea down to CO_{2} and ammonia.
 The CO_{2} can be assimilated by anabolism while the ammonia and organic by-product released by Nitrospira allow ammonium oxidizers and other microbes to co-exist in the same microenvironment.

 Nitrification

 All members of this genus have the nitrite oxidoreductase genes, and thus are all thought to be nitrite-oxidizers.
 Ever since nitrifying bacteria were discovered it was accepted that nitrification occurred in two steps, although it would be energetically favourable for one organism to do both steps.
 Recently Nitrospira members with the abilities to perform complete nitrification (comammox bacteria) have also been discovered and cultivated as in the case of Nitrospira inopinata.
 The discovery of commamox organisms within Nitrospira redefine the way bacteria contribute to the Nitrogen cycle and thus a lot of future studies will be dedicated to it.

 With these new findings there's now a possibility to mainly use complete nitrification instead of partial nitrification in engineered systems like wastewater treatment plants because complete nitrification results in lower emissions of the greenhouse gases: nitrous oxide and nitric oxide, into the atmosphere.